Design of model Boger fluids with systematically controlled viscoelastic properties: MATERIAL CHARACTERIZATION

 Lastly, although not frequently discussed to our knowledge in most of the literature on Zimm-like fluids, the first normal stress difference $N_1$ can be related to the oscillatory measurements by an approximation in the low shear frequency limit~\cite{bird1987dynamics, more2023rod},

+The above expression is obtained by the direct substitution of Eq.~(\ref{eqn:zimm low frequency}a) (valid for $\omega\tau\ll1$) into $\lim_{\omega\rightarrow0}G'$.
+We distinguish this theoretical estimation of the first normal stress difference coefficient with a subscript `ideal'.
 This approximation, however, does not best capture the measured values of the first normal stress difference coefficient $\psi_1$.
-Hence, we include another fitting constant $\delta$ in Eq.~(\ref{eqn:Normal stress approximation}), such that $N_1\approx2\delta \chi G_0\tau^2\dot\gamma^2=\delta\chi\psi_{\text{OB}} \dot\gamma^2$, where $\psi_{\text{OB}}=2G_0\tau^2$ is the first normal stress difference coefficient predicted with the Oldroyd-B model.
-Hence, the factor $\delta\chi$ signifies the deviation of the real value from an ideal limit.
-Often, measurements of $\psi_1$ plotted on a log-log scale are compared directly with Eq.~(\ref{eqn:Normal stress approximation}, which provides a seemingly acceptable fit~\cite{more2023rod}.
-However, we found that $\delta$ was typically on the order of $\chi$ and in the range $0.2-0.4$, and hence when $\psi_1$ is plotted on a linear scale, it is lower than what Eq.~(\ref{eqn:Normal stress approximation}) predicts.
+Hence, we include another fitting constant $\delta$ in Eq.~(\ref{eqn:Normal stress approximation}), such that

+where $\psi_{\text{OB}}=2G_0\tau^2$ is the first normal stress difference coefficient predicted with the Oldroyd-B model.
+Hence, the factor $\delta\xi$ signifies the deviation of the real value from an ideal limit.
+Often, measurements of $\psi_1$ plotted on a log-log scale are compared directly with Eq.~(\ref{eqn:Normal stress approximation}), which provides a seemingly acceptable fit~\cite{more2023rod}.
+However, we found that $\delta$ was typically on the order of $\xi$ and in the range $0.2-0.4$, and hence when $\psi_1$ is plotted on a linear scale, it is lower than what Eq.~(\ref{eqn:Normal stress approximation}) predicts.
+We are not the first to notice this deviation, as evidenced by numerous literature that address the difference between the measured $\psi_1$ and that predicted from the linear viscoelastic parameters~\cite{james2021pressure, sharma2012intriguing,rothstein1999extensional}.
+Here we note that $\delta$ may originate from the limitations in applying the linear-viscoelastic limit of the Laun's rule, non-affine motions (e.g. rolling and tumbling) of polymers~\cite{schroeder2005characteristic}, or alterations to local hydrodynamic interactions due to a non-ideal solvent.
 Going forward, we will denote the first normal stress difference coefficient as

-and will discuss how $\delta\chi$ varies with the design parameters of the fluid in \S~\ref{sec:IDENTIFYING DISCREPANCY BETWEEN THE THEORY AND A MODEL FLUID}.
+and will discuss how $\delta\xi$ varies with the design parameters of the fluid in \S\ref{sec:IDENTIFYING DISCREPANCY BETWEEN THE THEORY AND A MODEL FLUID}.
 In measurements, we find $\psi_1$ by identifying the region where $\psi_1$ is nearly constant with respect to changes in $\dot\gamma$, which corresponds to the region where $N_1\propto \dot\gamma^2$, as shown in Fig.~\ref{fig:fitting method}(c).